decacis/godot_oculus_platform/docs/functions/in-app-purchases.md

 Consumes a product with the given SKU.

-**Returs:** A `GDOculusPlatformPromise` that will contain `true` as an argument if the request was successful.
+**Returns:** A `GDOculusPlatformPromise` that will contain `true` as an argument if the request was successful.
 The promise will error if the product couldn't be consumed.

 /// details | Example
     type: example